MarcoGarlet/sarscov2vec/README.md

 ```

-Optionally is possible to comment out lines in [code/mainProject.py](code/mainProject.py) (lines with "delete this to use FS") to disable usage of MongoDB and use file system to store chemical entities and sentences.
+Optionally is possible to remove lines in [code/mainProject.py](code/mainProject.py) (commented with "delete this to use FS") to disable usage of MongoDB and use file system to store chemical entities and sentences.
 In this case skip start mongo docker container command.